Dbones33/326-Final-Project-Repository/README.md

 There should only be one winner printed at the end of the game.

 Attribution:
 Method/function                      Primary author      Techniques demonstrated

 restart                              Emmitt Anton        F-strings containing expressions play_turn                            Emmitt Anton        List comprehension

-class Board, class Ludo    Justin Gold         Composition of two original classes __getitem__, __setitem__   Justin Gold         Magic methods other than init
+class Board, class Ludo              Justin Gold         Composition of two original classes __getitem__, __setitem__, __repr__   Justin Gold         Magic methods other than init

 save_game                            Sam Henderlite      Use of json.dump()
 argument_parser                      Sam Henderlite      The ArgumentParser class from the argparse module

 load_game                            David Kneebone      With statements bar_plot                             David Kneebone      Visualizing data with pyplot or seaborn